World Radiosport Team Championship: History

 WRTC 2014 was held primarily in Eastern Massachusetts, USA.
-59 teams representing 39 countries participated in the largest WRTC competition ever held.
-Similar to WRTC 2010, temporary locations with tents, generators, a 40-foot tower with tri-band Yagi and inverted vee antennas were constructed by over 400 local volunteers.
-One station was located just across the border in New Hampshire.
-For the first time in WRTC history, both operators were allowed to transmit simultaneously, as in a "Multioperator, Two-Transmitter" (M/2) competition, providing more opportunity for participants around the world to work the competitors on as many bands as possible.
+59 teams representing 39 countries.
+Similar to WRTC 2010, temporary locations with tents, generators, a 40-foot tower with tri-band Yagi and inverted vee antennas were constructed by local volunteers.
+For the first time, both operators were allowed to transmit simultaneously, as in a "Multioperator, Two-Transmitter" (M/2) competition.
 First place went to Dan Craig, N6MJ and Chris Hurlbut, KL9A from the U.S.A.
 Rastislav Hrnko, OM3BH, and Jozef Lang, OM3GI from Slovakia, finished second.
 Manfred Wolf, DJ5MW and Stefan von Baltz, DL1IAO from Germany finished third, just edging out the American team of Kevin Stockton, N5DX and Steve London, N2IC, by a single multiplier.

 WRTC 2018 was held in Wittenberg, Germany.
 First place went to Gediminas Lucinskas, LY9A and Mindaugas Jukna, LY4L from Lithuania.

+WRTC 2022 was held in 2023 in Bologna, Italy.
+First place went to Yaroslav Oliinyk, UW7LL from Ukraine and Yuri Onipko, VE3DZ from Canada.

+WRTC 2026 will be held in East Anglia, UK.

 Competition

 The process of selection and invitation to compete in the World Radiosport Team Championship has varied with each event.
-In some years, the selection has been entirely at the discretion of the organizing committee, which has generally relied upon the past contest results of individuals who have applied for inclusion in the competition to make their decisions.
-In other years, selection has been delegated to national radio societies or major contest clubs, which have voted on the contesters that they wanted to represent them.
-The selection process is generally structured to ensure a certain number of contesters from each part of the world and a certain number from specific countries will be invited to the competition.
+The selection process has recently been structured to ensure a certain number of contesters from each part of the world will be invited to the competition.
 Participants selected to compete in WRTC are generally not sponsored and must pay their own travel and lodging expenses in order to attend.

 Each team of two contesters participates in the IARU HF World Championship radio contest, held on the second full weekend of July.
 A random draw is done to assign each team to a particular station, referee, and call sign.
 Teams are generally allowed to bring their own transceivers, headphones, microphones, telegraph keys, and contest logging software, but are required to use the antennas provided for them at their assigned station.
-In addition to respecting the rules of the IARU HF World Championship contest, WRTC teams might have additional operating restrictions.
-Historically, the scoring formula used for WRTC stations has not always been the same as the scoring formula used for the IARU HF World Championship.
 On-site referees are present to ensure compliance with the WRTC competition rules.
 Many WRTC site referees are former WRTC competitors.